Perth, Northcliffe, Walpole, Bremer Bay (via Albany), Ravensthorpe, Hopetown, Hyden (Wave Rock).

 To register your interest in embarking on this tour, please inquire by clicking here.

-We visit both the western and eastern sides of the park as well as having time within it’s boundaries.
+We then move east via Albany and visit both the western and eastern sides of the Fitzgerald National Park as well as having time within it’s boundaries.
 We meet an Apiarist and a Licensed Seed Collector.
 Both are committed experts and see the park from different perspectives.
 Plenty for us to discuss and learn from these dedicated practitioners.

 The Fitzgerald River National Park is 329,882 hectares in size, making it one of the largest in Australia.
 Bordering “The Mighty Fitz” are the seaside towns of Bremer Bay to the west, and Hopetoun to the east.
 The farming communities of Jerramungup and Ravensthorpe are located inland, on the northern edge of the park, inside the biosphere's zone of cooperation.